 In the economic expansion prior to the COVID-19 pandemic, 32 percent of working-age percent of working-age African Americans with disabilities had jobs, compared to 75.5 percent of working-age African Americans without disabilities.
 Even before the coronavirus disproportionately impacted the Black, Indigenous and People of Color (BIPOC) communities, fully 32 percent of African Americans with disabilities lived in poverty, compared to 20.9 percent of African Americans without disabilities.

-The pandemic has made clear that the nation must transform itself to advance racial justice and make equitable opportunities a reality.
+The COVID-19 pandemic has disproportionately impacted people of color at every stage, and has made clear that the nation must transform itself to advance racial justice and make equitable opportunities a reality.
 Achieving that reality must begin by improving educational outcomes for students of color with disabilities.
 In public schools across the nation, there are 6.5 million students with disabilities.
 Out of that number, fully 3.5 million are BIPOC students with disabilities.
 In addition, 11.4 percent of students with disabilities nationwide (almost 720,000) also identify as English language learners.

 For many of the 1,158,862 Black students (K-12) with disabilities in America today, the deck is stacked against them.
 A key part of that is because, due to structural racism, schools are funded by local property taxes which perpetuates a cycle of poverty.
 Moreover, the Individuals with Disabilities Education Act (IDEA), the most central law which gives students with disabilities rights to special education, was never fully funded.
 President Biden has pledged to fund fully IDEA and bills to do just that are moving in the U.S. House and Senate.
 However, without that funding, currently nonvisible disabilities such as ADHD are not diagnosed, and even students who do have a diagnosis and Individual Education Plan (IEP) do not get the supports they need to achieve.
 Frustrated, they can act out and become suspended.
 Black students with disabilities are disproportionately impacted by suspension in schools, with more than one in four boys of color with disabilities — and nearly one in five girls of color with disabilities — receiving an out-of-school suspension.